What is Active Release Technique (A.R.T)?

 Each of these factors can cause your body to produce tough, dense scar tissue in the affected area.
 This scar tissue binds up and ties down tissues that need to move freely.

-Every A.R.T session is actually a combination of examination and treatment.
-The A.R.T provider uses his or her hands to evaluate the texture, tightness and movement of muscles, fascia, tendons, ligaments and nerves and how they are interacting with the surrounding tissues.
+Every Active Release Technique session is actually a combination of examination and treatment.
+The A.R.T provider uses his or her hands to evaluate the texture, tightness, and movement of muscles, fascia, tendons, ligaments, and nerves to determine how they are interacting with the surrounding tissues.

 Abnormal tissues are treated by combining precisely directed tension with very specific patient movements.
 This allows your doctor to physically break the adhesion and improve range of motion and strength.
-These treatment protocols – over 500 specific moves – are unique to A.R.T They allow providers to identify and correct the specific problems that are affecting each individual patient by being direct and accurate in working with your anatomy.
+These treatment protocols – over 500 specific moves – are unique to Active Release Technique therapy.
+They allow providers to identify and correct the specific problems that are affecting each individual patient by being direct and accurate in working with your anatomy.

 A.R.T. is not a cookie-cutter approach and allows for specific identification of the structures involved with your condition.